jaeyk/validatednamesr/README.md

 high_thres_names <- select_names(race = "Asian", pct_correct = 0.7)
 ```

 You can also change the number of the names to be selected using the `n_names` argument.
-The default value for this argument is `5.` These names are selected randomly.
+The default value for this argument is `5.` These names will be selected randomly.

 ```r
 greater_n_names <- select_names(race = "Asian", n_names = 10)
 ```

 It's possible to select the names using ordering rather than random sampling.
 To do so, you need to select what variable you need to use to order the observations (i.e., names).
-The argument for this feature is called `order_by_var` and the values available for it are: `pct_correct` = the percentage of the name's intended race correctly perceived, `avg_income` = average perceived income level, `avg_education` = average perceived education level, and `avg_citizenship_guess` = the percentage of perceived citizenship status.
+The argument for this feature is called `order_by_var.` The values available for it are: `pct_correct` = the percentage of the name's intended race correctly perceived, `avg_income` = average perceived income level, `avg_education` = average perceived education level, and `avg_citizenship_guess` = the percentage of perceived citizenship status.

 ```r
 top_correct_names <- select_names(race = "Asian", order_by = "pct_correct")
 ```

-Finally, if you would like to select the names from all racial groups, use `select_nams_all()` instead of `select_names().` `select_names_all()` does not have the `race` argument.
+Finally, if you would like to select the names from all racial groups, use `select_nams_all()` instead of `select_names().` Note that `select_names_all()` does not have the `race` argument.
 The other arguments are identical.

 ```r
 all_race_names <- select_names_all()